Municipal Energy Manager Program

 OPEN TO EXPRESSIONS OF INTEREST

 The Municipal Energy Manager Program (MEM) offers staffing grants to municipalities in Alberta to offset the salary of an energy manager.
-The energy manager will work for a municipality to: develop an energy management plan, implement energy saving opportunities and realize energy savings.
+The energy manager works for a municipality to develop an energy management plan, implement energy saving opportunities, and realize energy savings.
 Additional funding is also available to support the implementation of energy management initiatives.

 Through the program, a municipal energy manager will: